christc4/web/sites/mal.avsbq.org/think/index.md

 First they were doing cold pllunges next they'll be doing 'house on fire first thing in the morning'

 I have never heard someone say they're craving brocoli

+The propaganda arm of ... is working overtime to keep us on the right track

+We are all born ignorant, but one must work hard to remain stupid